 If that happens you’ve got a situation where you’re not eligible for Medicaid you may not be able to get top-notch care or the care you want.

 Because you can’t afford it because you’ve given away all of your assets as it is.

 So the five-year look-back period is essentially a tool used to prevent abuse of the Medicaid system but it also can cause some significant problems when people are caught unaware of that particular five-year look-back rule.

 Our next post will be “How to Avoid Medicaid 5 Year Lookback” above this topic soon.
-Hope you liked this post.
+Hope you liked this article.
 Keep visiting our website for more information.

-If you have any question related to this topic, then comment us.
+If you have any questions related to this article, then comment on us.